AMWA-TV/bcp-005-03/docs/NMOS-With-IPMX-PEP.md

 A Receiver implementing privacy encryption and the PEP protocol MUST provide IS-05 `ext_privacy_*` extended transport parameters and associated constraints that specify the extent of support for the features defined in [TR-10-13][].

-A Receiver MUST provide a `urn:x-nmos:cap:transport:privacy` capability to indicate support for Senders that use privacy encryption and the PEP protocol.
-A capability value of `true` indicates that privacy encryption and the PEP protocol are supported, while a value of `false` indicates that they are not supported.
-A Receiver MAY support either the `true` or `false` value.
+A Receiver MUST provide a `urn:x-nmos:cap:transport:privacy` capability to indicate its support for Senders that use privacy encryption and the PEP protocol.
+If this capability has a singular value of `true`, that indicates support for privacy encryption and the PEP protocol.
+If this capability has a singular value of `false`, that indicates that they are not supported.
+A Receiver MAY support either the `true` or `false` value but MUST NOT support both as described in [TR-10-13][].

 > Note: A Receiver is not allowed by [TR-10-13][] to support both values.
 An NMOS API is not allowed to change the state (enabled or disabled) of privacy encryption.

 ## Controller

-A Controller MUST verify Receivers' compliance with an active Sender using privacy encryption and the PEP protocol.

 A Controller establishes that an active Sender is using privacy encryption and the PEP protocol by checking the Sender's `privacy` attribute, or by checking the Sender’s SDP transport file for a `privacy` attribute, or by checking the Sender's `urn:x-nmos:cap:transport:privacy` capability, or by verifying the Sender's IS-05  `ext_privacy_*` extended transport parameters at the `active` endpoint.